 Part A - This part is of 8 marks.
 Eight questions are to be set at least 2 from each Unit All questions are compulsory; the answer for each question should not exceed twenty words.
-All questions carry equal marks, each question is of one mark.
+All questions carry equal

 Part B - This part is of 8 marks.
 Four questions are to be set at least one from each Unit.
 All questions are compulsory; the answer for each question should not exceed fifty words.
 All questions carry equal marks, each question is of two marks.